 How Mediation Works

-Mediation is a voluntary, confidential, no-cost process in which a third party, the mediator, assists you and others involved in having a conversation about how to resolve the issues between you.
+Mediation is a voluntary, confidential, process in which a third party, the mediator, assists you and others involved in having a conversation about how to address the issues between you.

-As the mediator supports your conversation, you get clearer about what's going on for you as well as a better sense of what's going on for the other person.
-The information and perspectives that are shared can help you figure out next steps and, often, agree on some or all of the issues involved.
+As the mediator supports your conversation, you may better understand what's going on for you as well as a clearer understanding of what's going on for the other person.
+The information and perspectives that are shared can help you figure out next steps while often reaching agreements on some or all of the issues involved.

 Most mediations begin when one person involved calls CDRC for help.
-Staff describes the mediation process and timeline, answers any questions you may have and gets basic information about the situation from your perspective as well as the names and contact information of others who are involved.
+A CDRC staff person describes the mediation process and timeline, answers your questions and gets basic information about the situation from your perspective.

-Mediators will support you in having the most productive conversation you can.
-You'll decide what to talk about, what guidelines, if any, will help you communicate and whether or not there are agreements to be made.
+mediators will support you having the kind of conversation you want to have.
+You will decide what to talk about, what guidelines, if any, to establish, and whether or not there are agreements to be made.
 If you reach an agreement, you'll decide whether or not to write it down.

-So, if you're having trouble talking things through, contact us to explore mediation as an option.
+So, if you're having trouble talking things through or working things out, contact us to explore mediation as an option.
 Remember, there is no cost to you to have a conversation.
 Depending on the case, administration fees may be assessed for creating paperwork or filing an agreement in a court.